borysrybak/azure-machine-learning-studio/README.md

 The solution includes **[.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard)** Class Libraries (*DLLs*), which can be incorporated in many .NET applications and be used for scale and automate Azure ML Studio workspaces and experiments.

-At the moment, the project is in the pre-release phase - :construction: __be aware of possible errors and exceptions before using it!__ :construction:.
+:construction: At the moment, the project is in the pre-release phase - __be aware of possible errors and exceptions before using it!__ :construction:

 ### Solution Base Overview